makubacki/tianocore.github.io/Automatic-Pull-Request-Reviewer-Details.md

      <img width="396" alt="image" src="https://github.com/user-attachments/assets/a6ab3e65-c222-43e2-9efc-612b2845e168">

-If the workflow to add reviewers runs successfully it will like this in the PR Status Checks area.
+If the workflow to add reviewers runs successfully it will look like this in the PR Status Checks area.
 The workflow itself should usually execute in less than a minute.

 <img width="601" alt="image" src="https://github.com/user-attachments/assets/547c9aa1-a019-4687-b5ce-f364a0641b43">